 This beautiful island in the Caribbean will impress you with its unsurpassed natural beauty.
 Enjoy the beautiful underwater world, explore the countryside.
 There’s plenty of things to do on Bonaire!
 Take a look at some of our favourite island activities underwater and on dry land.

 Did you know that there are about 400 cave formations found on Bonaire?
-Several are readily accessible while others lie hidden and filled with water.
+Several are easily accessible while others lie hidden and are filled with water.
 They are a crucial part of the islands ecosystem.

 Most of the caves open to visitors are dry caves, where you can see stunning formations like stalactites, stalagmites, and impressive ones with petroglyphs or caves with water.
 Touring a cave on Bonaire is an unique activity few experience.

 Curious about this adventure?
 Ask us about the possibilities!

 A different way to explore the island of Bonaire.
 Sure Bonaire is known for the great water-based activities like kitesurfing and scuba diving, but there’s a lot to explore here topside, too.
 Bonaire hiking is a great way to get to know the island.